pulumi/pulumi-hugo/themes/default/content/docs/support/troubleshooting.md

 Import successful.
 ```

-For every warning that this command prints out, you should verify with your cloud provider whether or not this
+For every warning the command prints out, you should verify with your cloud provider whether or not the
 operation was successful.
-If the operation was successful, and a resource was created, you should delete that
+If the operation was successful, and a resource was created, you should delete the
 resource using your cloud provider's console, CLI, or SDK.

 Finally, you should run `pulumi refresh` to synchronize your stack's state with the true state of your cloud